Manufacturing: Operations: Manufacturing Orders

 Quantity to Produce: The quantity to be produced based on the Unit of Measure, shown on the next line down.

-Scheduled Date: The date the product must be completed.
+Deadline: The date the product must be completed.

 Responsible: The name of the contact responsible for the oversight of this MO.